-The Scheme will be constructed on land owned by the Objector which is currently amenity and storage land and adjacent to allocated sites within the adopted South Oxfordshire District Council's Local Plan for employment and residential led development (Policies STRAT8 and STRAT9).
+The Scheme will be constructed on land owned by the Objectors which is currently farmland and directly south of the adopted South Oxfordshire District Council's Local Plan allocated site to deliver up to 3,500 new homes and related development (Policy STRAT9: Land Adjacent to Culham Science Centre).

-Although the Objector is not against the principle of the Scheme, they do object to the manner in which the Council have conducted themselves during the promotion of the Draft Order completely disregarding the Government Guidance on the use of CPO contained in the Guidance on Compulsory Purchase Process & The Crichel Down Rules (February 2018).
+Although the Objector is not against the principle of the Scheme they do object to the manner in which the Council have conducted themselves during the promotion of the Draft Order completely disregarding the Government Guidance on the use of CPO contained in the Guidance on Compulsory Purchase Process & The Crichel Down Rules (February 2018).